FatmaAlaa28/Exam-Proctoring-Desktop-Application/README.md

 3. Update the server URL in the login window to match the admin side's API base URL.

-Admin Repository: AI-Based Exam Proctoring System (https://github.com/FatmaAlaa28/AI-Based-Exam-Proctoring-System)[Admin Side].
+Admin Repository: AI-Based Exam Proctoring System [Admin Side](https://github.com/FatmaAlaa28/AI-Based-Exam-Proctoring-System).

 ## Usage
 1. Login: Enter your email, password, and the admin server URL in the login window.